+The multiplexing circuits, which multiplex 512 detector strips into 64 readout electronics channels using the complete graph method, were implemented in a muon imaging facility.
+This facility consists of four layers of Micromegas detectors along with their corresponding FECs.
+In total, 8000 strips are read out through 1024 electronics channels via the multiplexing circuits.
+The detectors were operated under the same conditions (voltage and working gas) as described in earlier performance tests.
+The facility was configured to operate in a self-trigger mode, where a valid trigger signal was generated when at least three out of the four detectors produced signals exceeding the predefined threshold.

-With this cosmic-ray test platform, we can address the second question mentioned above: how many events can not be decoded. \figurename~\ref{fig11} shows the histogram of the hit channel numbers in each event, indicating that single-channel events are less than 1\%.
-This result indicates that for our Micromegas detector with a $400~\mathrm{\mu m}$ pitch and a $5~\mathrm{mm}$ drift region thickness, the diffusion of the primary ionization typically spreads across more than one strip.
-Thus, the requirements of the multiplexing circuits are met.
+The histogram of the number of hit strips per event is shown in \figurename~\ref{fig11}.
+For successful hit position reconstruction via multiplexing, at least two channels must record signals.
+Single-channel hit events cannot be decoded to their original hit positions, and in our test, these events accounted for less than 1\% of the total.
+This result indicates that for a Micromegas detector with a $400~\mathrm{\mu m}$ strip pitch and a $5~\mathrm{mm}$ drift region thickness, the diffusion of primary ionization typically spreads across multiple strips.
+Therefore, the design requirements of the multiplexing circuits are satisfied.

-As for the event reconstruction, \figurename~\ref{fig12} shows the result of the reconstructed charge measured by the FEC.
+Regarding charge reconstruction, \figurename~\ref{fig12} shows the reconstructed charge measured by the FEC.